Spunsel/cpee-log-error-console/README.md

 # CPEE Log Error Console

-The fundamental goal of this project is to address the "black box" problem inherent in the LLM-driven workflow modification pipeline within the Cloud Process Execution Engine (CPEE), by providing a visual console for transparency, traceability, and systematic debugging capabilities.
+The fundamental goal of this project is to address the \"black box\" problem inherent in the LLM-driven workflow modification pipeline within the Cloud Process Execution Engine (CPEE), by providing a visual console for transparency, traceability, and systematic debugging capabilities.

 ## Features